BurnySc2/Discord-Sc2-Bot/README.md

 # Uses the twitch api to find starcraft 2 streams on twitch (that are live) and find their latest vod with the timestamp
 !vod <sc2-twitch-name>

+# Remind the user in a certain time in the same channel of a text message
+!reminder <time> <message>

+# Remind the user at a certain time in the same channel of a text message
+!remindat <time> <message>

+# List all active reminders of the user
+!reminders

+# Remove a reminder from !reminders
+!delreminder <reminder_id>
 ```